- Tuberculosis (TB) kills more people around the world each year than any other infectious disease.

 - More than 95 percent of TB cases are in developing countries.

-Tuberculosis (TB) is a highly infectious disease that primarily affects the lungs.
-It can also affect other organs.
-TB was once called “consumption.”
-It is the world’s second-most fatal infectious agent, after HIV/AIDS (WHO, 2013).
+Tuberculosis (TB), once called “consumption,” is a highly infectious disease that primarily affects the lungs.
+According to the World Health Organization (WHO), it’s the most deadly infectious disease in the world, killing 1.5 million people in 2014.
 TB is most common in developing countries, but people in the United States are diagnosed with the condition each year.

-Tuberculosis is usually both preventable and curable under the right conditions.
+Tuberculosis is usually preventable and curable under the right conditions.

-Some medications can also put a person at risk.
-These include medications that help prevent organ transplant rejection.
-Other medications that increase risk include those taken by patients with cancer, rheumatoid arthritis, Crohn’s disease, and psoriasis.
+Medications that suppress the immune system can also put people at risk for developing active TB, in particular medications that help prevent organ transplant rejection.
+Other medications that increase your risk of getting TB include those taken to treat:

-Travel to regions where TB rates are high also carries the risk of infection.
-These include:
+Traveling to regions where TB rates are high also increases your risk of contracting the infection.
+These regions include:

 - sub-Saharan Africa

-Although most bacterial infections are treated with antibiotics over the course of a week or two, TB is different.
-Patients diagnosed with TB take one or more medications for six to nine months.
-The full treatment course must be taken, otherwise it is highly likely TB could come back.
-If TB does recur, it may be resistant to previous medications taken.
+Many bacterial infections are treated with antibiotics for a week or two, but TB is different.
+People diagnosed with TB generally have to take one or more medications for six to nine months.
+The full treatment must be taken, otherwise it’s highly likely a TB infection could come back.
+If TB does recur, it may be resistant to previous medications.

-High-dose antibiotics can harm the liver.
-Patients should be aware of liver-injury symptoms, such as:
+High-dose antibiotics can harm your liver, so people taking TB medications should be aware of liver-injury symptoms, such as: